 If teeth are driven into or pushed partially out of the jaw, or if they are out of alignment, the patient should see a dentist or oral surgeon within six hours of the accident.
 A careful examination of the mouth (plus x-rays if needed) should reveal the extent of the damage, and indicate what restorative treatments are likely to be required.

 In addition to the teeth, dental injuries often involve damage to the gums, the tongue, and the inside of the mouth.
 When these soft-tissue injuries occur, it's best to take the following immediate actions, and then see a dentist as soon as possible: Wash and rinse the area with soap and water if possible, or remove debris and foreign material by hand.
 Bleeding can usually be controlled by applying direct, gentle pressure to gauze pads placed on the wound.
 If it can't be controlled after about 10 minutes, go to an emergency room.

-Don't hesitate to call our Fairfax, VA dental office at (571) 282-4226 for more specific information about Emergency Dentistry.
+Don't hesitate to call Progressive Dental Care in Fairfax, VA at (571) 282-4226 for guidance and treatment.